Differential Equations of Genus Four Hyperelliptic $\wp$ Functions: Formulation of Differential Equations in General Genus and the Review of Genus Two and Three Cases

-from Eq.(\ref{2e65}).
 In this way, Eq.({\ref{2e65}) becomes the KdV equation in the $\lambda_0=0$ standard form, and the same Eq.({\ref{2e65}) becomes the KP equation in the $\lambda_1=0$ standard form.
 Then the difference of the KdV equation and the KP equation comes from the choice of standard form of the hyperelliptic curve.
-Therefore, the KdV equation and the KP equation belongs to the same family in this approach.
+Therefore, the KdV equation and the KP equation belong to the same family in this approach.

 By differentiating Eq.(\ref{2e61}) with $u_2$ twice, we have the following three variables differential equation